hustbill/hustbill.github.io/_posts/2016-04-10-Core-Java-mcq.md

 6. Enhance vs. Traditional For Loop
 In which of the following scenarios is it appropriate to use the enhanced for loop as opposed to the traditional for loop?

-   <br />A when you need access to the index of the current element within the body of the loop
+   + A when you need access to the index of the current element within the body of the loop
-   <br />B. with an array
+   + B. with an array
-   <br />C. when you need to iterate an array in reverse
+   + C. when you need to iterate an array in reverse
-   <br />D. All of the above
+   + D. All of the above

 7. Starting an Already Running Thread